When Fame and Addiction Run in the Family

 Charlie, who had developed a bad-boy reputation for his partying and drug use, was hospitalized for a drug overdose in 1998 when he tried injecting cocaine.

 "The only way I got to Charlie, frankly, was because he'd skipped out of the hospital," Sheen told the magazine.
 "I had to pay the bill.

 "He'd consumed an illegal substance; he was on probation," Sheen explained.
 "This was a criminal matter.
 And so that was the wedge; that was the leverage I had.
 That is what I took to the court; that's what I took to the sheriff.
 It was the only way I got him."

 After a warrant was issued for his arrest, Charlie signed up for rehab.

-Daniel and Stephen Baldwin
+Daniel Baldwin and younger brother Stephen Baldwin

 In the famous Baldwin family, with brothers Alec, Daniel, Billy and Stephen, the glare of Hollywood is a fact of life.
 And so, it seems, for two of the brothers, is addiction.

 Since taking his first hit of cocaine in 1989, actor Daniel Baldwin has been marred by failed attempts at sobriety.